 In fact, the Slavic name for Danube – Dunav, is probably the closest sounding one.
 It replaced the older one which was Ister.

-If this migration from India really happened, it probably happened during the Bronze age with the great migrations of people from the East to the regions of Balkans and Mediterranean sea.
+If this migration from India really happened, it probably happened during the Bronze age with the great migrations of people from the East to the regions of Balkans and the Mediterranean sea.
 In this case, it would be possible to make a connection not only by the same sounding river names as in the example above.

 The tribe of Danavas could be the Denyen of the Sea Peoples, (Greek Danaoi) that later became the Tribe of Dan in Jewish scriptures.
 Furthermore, they could also be related to Tuatha Dé Danann of Irish folklore, who according to the legend came from Egypt.
 And ultimately, the country of Denmark could have been named after them.